TheFisola/simple-user-management-api/README.md

 see application.properties for example

-On localhost port is currently set at 7070

 - Database: POSTGRES (SQL)
 - Migration: FLYWAY
 - ORM: HIBERNATE

+For local developement
+create a application-dev.properties file with the necessary credentials On localhost port is currently set at 7070

 Link to swagger: localhost:7070/swagger-ui.html